mohamedaabdelbaki/selenium-practice/README.md

-# Simple exercise using selenium
+# Simple exercises using selenium